Why Wannabe Astronauts Shouldn't Get Too Excited About Virgin Galactic's Flight to 'Space'

 Whatever Sturckow’s and Stucky’s flight is called—wherever they’re said to have gone—there’s no denying that plenty of people would like to follow them there.
 In the run-up to Thursday’s flight, lay handicappers were already speculating whether it would be Branson and Virgin or Jeff Bezos and his Blue Origin rocket company to fly paying passengers first.
 Branson himself, whose spokespeople may be saying all of the right, cautious words today, is on record as recently as May as saying the two are “neck and neck.”

 They might benefit from asking themselves why.
-Both men are engaged in a small-bore race for very low stakes—a 50-mile lob shot to a “sorta, kinda” space—a pale parody of the U.S.-Soviet contest that got Americans on the moon.
+Both men are engaged in a small-bore race for very low stakes—a 50-mile lob shot to a sorta, kinda space—a pale parody of the U.S.-Soviet contest that got Americans on the moon.
 In both cases, the danger is mortal; in only one case was it worth it.